Miles Sanders Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Against the Football Team, Sanders' 55.6 rushing yards per game over his five career matchups are 11.9 fewer than his over/under in Sunday's game.
+- Sanders has averaged 55.6 rushing yards per game in his five career matchups against the Football Team, 11.9 fewer yards than his over/under in Sunday's game.

-- In one of five games versus the Football Team Sanders has rushed for a touchdown.
-But he did not have multiple TDs in that game.
+- Sanders, in five matchups against the Football Team, has run for a TD once, but not more than one in a single contest.

-- In terms of defending against the run, the Football Team are eighth in the league, giving up 104.2 yards per game.
+- In terms of defending against the run, the Football Team are eighth in the league, conceding 104.2 yards per game.

-- This year the Football Team are ranked seventh in the NFL in rushing touchdowns allowed (12).
+- The Football Team have allowed 12 rushing touchdowns, seventh in the league.

 Recent Performances

-- In last week's matchup with the Giants, Sanders ran for 45 yards on seven carries (averaging 6.4 yards per carry).
+- In last week's outing against the Giants, Sanders carried the ball seven times for 45 yards (6.4 yards per carry).

+- Sanders has 296 rushing yards on 49 attempts (98.7 yards per carry) over his last three outings.

 Sanders' Philadelphia Teammates